JWST/NIRSpec Spectroscopy of $z=7-9$ Star Forming Galaxies with CEERS: New Insight into Bright Ly$\alpha$ Emitters in Ionized Bubbles: Summary

 \section{Summary}

 We discuss new {\it JWST}/NIRSpec observations of $z\gtrsim7$ galaxies in the EGS field taken as part of the CEERS ERS program.
 This field has previously been shown to host three associations of Ly$\alpha$ emitting galaxies at redshifts ($z=7.5$, $7.7$ and $8.7$) where the IGM is likely substantially neutral.
 In this work, we have detected rest-frame UV to optical emission lines and confirmed redshifts of 21 galaxies at $z\gtrsim7$.
 Ly$\alpha$ emission lines have been detected for six galaxies in our sample, including four previously confirmed Ly$\alpha$ emitters \citep{Zitrin2015,Roberts-Borsani2016,Stark2017,Jung2022,Larson2022} and two newly detected Ly$\alpha$ emitters at $z>7$.
-By fitting the SEDs of a subset (12 out of 21) of our $z\gtrsim7$ galaxies with {\it JWST}/NIRCam or high S/N {\it HST}+{\it Spitzer} photometry, we demonstrate that these galaxies have large [O~{ III}]+H$\beta$ EWs ($=879-3276$~\AA) that are more extreme than the average values of $z\sim7-9$ galaxies ($\simeq700-800$~\AA; e.g., \citealt{Labbe2013,DeBarros2019,Endsley2021a,Endsley2022c}).
+Three (CEERS-1027, CEERS-686, CEERS-44) of these six galaxies present relatively high S/N ($>7$) Ly$\alpha$ detections and the other three (CEERS-1019, CEERS-1029, CEERS-698) show lower S/N ($\simeq3-4$) Ly$\alpha$ emission.
+By fitting the SEDs of a subset (12 out of 21) of our $z\gtrsim7$ galaxies with {\it JWST}/NIRCam or high S/N {\it HST}+{\it Spitzer} photometry, we demonstrate that these galaxies have large [O~{ III}]+H$\beta$ EWs ($=879-3276$~\AA) that are more extreme than the average values of $z\sim7-9$ galaxies ($\simeq700-800$~\AA; e.g., \citealt{Labbe2013,DeBarros2019,Endsley2021a,Endsley2023a}).
 Using available emission line ratios, we discuss the properties of the ionizing spectra and nebular gas of galaxies in our $z\gtrsim7$ NIRSpec sample.
 We summarize our results below.